AbhiPawar5/Machine-Learning/README.md

 2) Market Basket Analysis using Association Rule Learning Supporting Dataset : Market_Basket_Optimisation.csv

     Description : The CSV contains about 7500 transcation of an imaginary supermarket.
-These transcations are arranged with items as coloumns.
+These transcations are arranged with items as columns.

     Goal : Generate rules using Apriori algorithm